BIRDSOpenSource/BIRDSOpenSource.github.io/index.md

 ## Community Telegram Group

-Juan José Rojas, the supervising professor, is putting together a Telegram group chat in order to discuss issues or questions regarding the project.
-If you have an interest in joining, please contact him in the email provided above.
+A community Telegram group is being formed to discuss questions and other aspects of the BIRDSBus.
+If you have an interest in joining, please contact Juan José in the email provided above.